earthly/website/blog/_posts/2023-06-15-github-actions-and-docker.md

 - Basic knowledge of Docker and Docker Compose
 - Basic knowledge of YAML files

 Once these prerequisites are met, it's time to begin.
-You’ll start by creating a sample workflow, and then set a runner for the workflow.
+You'll start by creating a sample workflow, and then set a runner for the workflow.
 After that, you'll learn how to set up GitHub Actions locally and then how to set up the build and test stage.
 Finally, you'll execute the workflow by running the action.

 ### Create a Workflow